Canon 1D X vs 5D Mark III

 - More modern: Was introduced somewhat (4 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III emerges as the winner of the match-up (6 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III comes out slightly ahead of the 1DX (6 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1DX and the 5D Mark III in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1DX and the 5D Mark III in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1D X vs 5D Mark III

 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).